Coire glas hydro scheme

 The combination of the size, flexibility and short response time means that Coire Glas, and pumped storage schemes generally, can provide a range of benefits across the whole GB electricity system in a way that no other proven technology can.
 However, despite the obvious benefits that pumped storage offers, making a Final Investment Decision to progress the Coire Glas scheme will require overcoming a number of commercial and regulatory challenges.
 These include changes in the existing transmission charging regime for pumped storage and a satisfactory and supportive long-term public policy and regulatory framework.

-All of this means that a decision on whether to progress with Coire Glas will not be taken before 2015 at the earliest.
+All of this means that a decision on whether to progress with Coire Glas will not be taken until late 2017 at the earliest.

 Pumped storage briefing - November 2013